The Wall Street Journal: Pre-Murdoch ownership

 Its editors stress the independence and impartiality of their reporters.
-According to CNN in 2007, the Journal's "newsroom staff has a reputation for non-partisan reporting."
-Ben Smith of the New York Times described the Journal's news reporting as "small-c [conservative]", and noted that its readership leans further to the right than that of other major newspapers.
+According to CNN in 2007, the Journals "newsroom staff has a reputation for non-partisan reporting."
+Ben Smith of the New York Times described the Journals news reporting as "small-c [conservative]", and noted that its readership leans further to the right than that of other major newspapers.

 Under the ownership of Clarence W. Barron, the Journal generally restricted editorializing to its opinion pages, but a 1922 series of news articles described the organized labor movement as having "one of the most sordid records of humanity".

 In a 2004 study, Tim Groseclose and Jeffrey Milyo argue the Journals news pages have a pro-liberal bias because they more often quote liberal think tanks.
 They calculated the ideological attitude of news reports in 20 media outlets by counting the frequency they cited particular think tanks and comparing that to the frequency that legislators cited the same think tanks.
 They found that the news reporting of the Journal was the most liberal (more liberal than NPR or The New York Times).
 The study did not factor in editorials.
 Mark Liberman criticized the model used to calculate bias in the study and argued that the model unequally affected liberals and conservatives and that "the model starts with a very peculiar assumption about the relationship between political opinion and the choice of authorities to cite."
 The authors assume that "think tank ideology ... only matters to liberals."